The Next Phase: Choosing a Secondary School

 - Understand your child’s strengths and interests

-“We all do well when we are working on something we are passionate about,” said Mr Benny Lee, principal of Jurongville Secondary School.
+“We all do well when we are working on something we are passionate about,” said Mr Benny Lee, former principal of Jurongville Secondary School.

 While in primary school, your child would have been exposed to a broad range of learning opportunities – from academic pursuits, sports, music, arts, social work and much more.
 Find out what he enjoyed and would like to pursue.
 If unsure, how about referring to this guide to help your child on his path of self-discovery?